-strip of cloth, 1590s, originally in reference to Oriental dress, "strip of cloth twisted into a turban," from Arabic shash "muslin cloth."
-Meaning "strip of cloth worn about the waist or over the shoulder" first recorded 1680s.
+[strip of cloth] 1590s, originally in reference to Oriental dress, "strip of silk, fine linen, or gauze wound round the head as a turban," from Arabic shash "muslin cloth."
+The general meaning "scarf or strip of cloth worn by men about the waist or over the shoulder" for ornament is recorded by 1680s.

-framed part of a window, 1680s, sashes, mangled Englishing of French châssis "frame" of a window or door (see chassis).
-French word taken as a plural and -s trimmed off by 1704.
-Sash-weight attested from 1737.
+framed part of a window, into which the panes are fitted, 1680s, sashes, a mangled Englishing of French châssis "frame" of a window or door (see chassis).